sgml/csvlint.js/README.md

 ## Origin

-CSV files are using in various of fields like Scientests, programmers, and ... .
+CSV files are using in various of fields like scientests, programmers, and ... .
 Because of the popularity of `CSV`, having a right convention is really important.
 So this is `CSVLint` come up with.

 ## Install